ckeditor/ckeditor5/packages/ckeditor5-markdown-gfm/docs/features/paste-from-markdown.md

 ## Related features

 CKEditor&nbsp;5 supports a wider range of paste features, including:
+* {@link features/autoformat Autoformatting} &ndash; Format your content on the go with Markdown-like shortcodes
 * {@link features/paste-from-office Paste from Office} &ndash; Paste content from Microsoft Word and maintain the original structure and formatting.
 * {@link features/paste-from-google-docs Paste from Google Docs} &ndash; Paste content from Google Docs, maintaining the original formatting and structure.
 * {@link features/paste-plain-text Paste plain text} &ndash; Paste text without formatting that will inherit the style of the content it was pasted into.